erizov/Professor/semester_3/lecture_15_greedy_algorithms/activity_selection/README.md

 4. Implement Activity Selection from scratch using only the function signature
 5. Modify Activity Selection to handle edge cases (empty input, single element, etc.)
-6. Add logging to track the algorithm's execution steps
+6. Add logging to track the aapproachs execution steps

 ### Level 3: Optimization (Advanced)

-7. Optimize Activity Selection for a specific use case (e.g., nearly sorted data)
+7. Optimize Activity Selection for a specific use case (e.g., nearly sorted content)
 8. Implement a parallel or distributed version of Activity Selection
 9. Compare Activity Selection performance with alternative algorithms on large datasets

 ### Level 4: Real-World Application (Expert)

-10. Design a system that uses Activity Selection to solve a production problem
+10. Design a system that uses Activity Selection toaddresse a production problem
 11. Create unit tests with 100% code coverage for Activity Selection
 12. Write a technical blog post explaining Activity Selection to beginners

 ## Real-World Applications

-- **Enterprise Applications**: Activity Selection is widely used in production systems
+- **Enterprise Applications**: Activity Selection is used in production systems
 - **Performance Optimization**: Applied to improve system efficiency
-- **System Design**: Integral part of scalable architecture patterns
+- **Structure Design**: Integral part of scalable architecture patterns

 ## Common Misconceptions

-❌ **WRONG**: "Activity Selection is the best solution for all problems" ✓ **CORRECT**: Activity Selection has specific use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "Activity Selection is the best solution for all problems" ✓ **CORRECT**: Activity Selection has specemployc use cases and trade-offs; choose algorithms based on requirements

 ❌ **WRONG**: "Activity Selection is too complex to understand" ✓ **CORRECT**: Activity Selection can be understood by breaking it down into smaller steps

-## Examples of Implementation

-This algorithm/pattern is implemented in various frameworks and technologies.
+## Examples of ImplRealizationis algorithm/pattern is implemented in various frameworks and technologies.

 *Note: Framework-specific examples will be added based on actual implementations.*